cs01/gdbgui/README.rst

 Settings
 --------
-gdbgui settings can be accessed by clicking the gear icon in the top right of the frontend.
-Most of these settings persist between sessions for the url and port.
+``gdbgui`` settings can be accessed by clicking the gear icon in the top right of the frontend.
+Most of these settings persist between sessions for a given url and port.

 Keyboard Shortcuts
 ------------------